pankaj1070/RiskyBusiness_Sampling/README.md

 1. Which model had the best balanced accuracy score?

-Ans: The random oversampler, SMOTE, undersampler and combination had the best balanced accuracy score of 0.9948
+The random oversampler, SMOTE, undersampler and combination had the best balanced accuracy score of 0.9948

 2. Which model had the best recall score?

-Ans: All the model had a recall score of 0.99
+All the model had a recall score of 0.99

 3. Which model had the best geometric mean score?

-Ans: All the model had a geometric mean score of 0.99.
+All the model had a geometric mean score of 0.99.